 Ongoing leg pain can affect your quality of life and can lead to serious cardiovascular complications.
-At Soffer Health Institute, with offices in Weston, Aventura, and Hialeah Florida, board-certified cardiologist, Ariel Soffer, MD, FACC, specializes in diagnosing and treating circulatory disorders that lead to chronic leg pain.
+At Soffer Health Institute, with offices in Weston, Hialeah, and Aventura, Florida, board-certified cardiologist, Ariel Soffer, MD, FACC, specializes in diagnosing and treating circulatory disorders that lead to chronic leg pain.
 Dr. Soffer and the medical team use their latest on-site diagnostics to give you answers fast.
 Telemedicine appointments are also available so you can ask the team about your symptoms.
 Schedule a consultation for chronic leg pain by booking online or by calling the office nearest you today.

 Leg pain can be the result of an acute injury, or it may occur in relation to an underlying chronic disease.
 For many with persistent leg pain, circulatory issues are the root cause.